Get peer support

 - Howard has Prolactinoma and is also our expert on benefits advice.
 He can discuss infertility/libido; osteoporosis; depression; sleep disorder; testosterone; work and relationship problems.

-- We also have Irene, Shelley, Anne and Rosa who are mothers of pituitary patients willing to discuss their experiences and one is actually the mother of a deceased patient and has very kindly offered to volunteer to speak with anyone in the same situation.
+- We also have Irene, Shelley, and Rosa who are mothers of pituitary patients willing to discuss their experiences and one is actually the mother of a deceased patient and has very kindly offered to volunteer to speak with anyone in the same situation.

 - Nick has Hypogonadism and is willing to discuss all aspects of the condition and associated symptoms such as fatigue, depression, sleep disturbances, and treatments.